Nonclassicality detection from few Fock-state probabilities: Discussion

-\emph{Conclusions and outlook ---} We showed that Klyshko's criteria are a special case of a broader class of nonclassicality criteria.
+We showed that Klyshko's criteria are a special case of a broader class of nonclassicality criteria.
 Leveraging this result we found that, when only few Fock-state probabilities are known, these new criteria grant additional insight into nonclassical properties of boson statistics, even in realistic experimental conditions.
 Such criteria are pivotal to deepen our understanding of nonclassical phenomena and uncover new resources for quantum technologies.
 Our method is directly applicable to trapped-ion~\cite{zhang2018noon,wolf2019motional}, superconducting-circuit~\cite{wang2019heisenberglimited}, and optical experiments with photon-number resolving detectors~\cite{harder2016singlemode,sperling2017detectorindependent,tiedau2019scalability}.
-We proved the optimality of our improved criteria with respect to the first three Fock-state probabilities.
+More specifically, the application of the proposed methodology to a given experimental scenario is completely straightforward, only requiring to verify whether the measured quantities satisfy a finite set of algebraic inequalities.

+We proved the optimality of our improved criteria with respect to the first three Fock-state probabilities, and discussed a number of example applications of the criteria for several classes of states of interest, including boson-added thermal states, noisy Fock states, and thermal and Fock states.
+Others, such as thermal states, are also considered and discussed in the Appendix.
+We remark that even in cases in which the new $\calK_\infty$ criteria do not provide additional predictive capabilities, as is the case for example for some classes of noisy Fock states, discussed in~\cref{sec:noisy_fock_states,app:noisy_fock_states}, and boson-added thermal states, discussed in~\cref{app:boson_added_thermal_states}.
+We stress that, even in these cases, our analysis is useful allowing to conclude that the nonclassicality certification problem, in some circumstances, is simply \textit{unsolvable} with the information given.

 The optimality of the proposed criteria in higher-dimensional slices of probability space remains a stimulating open question, which if solved would provide further insight into the nonclassicality of boson statistics.
 Another interesting aspect emerging from a combination of this approach with the methodology of~\cite{filip2013hierarchy}, is how adding noise to a state, which is generally an easy operation, can make it easier to detect the nonclassicality of the state from its Fock-state distribution.
-Our results, paired with modern optimisation techniques, pave the way to a complete characterisation of the nonclassicality accessible from finite sets of observable quantities.
+Our results, paired with modern optimisation techniques, pave the way to a complete characterisation of the nonclassicality accessible from finite sets of measurable quantities.